Nethereum/Nethereum.Docs/docs/contracts/deploying.md

 The transaction that has deployed the contract needs to be verified by the network, if we are running a private chain with a single node we will need to mine the transaction.

-PS: Nethereum offers a quick and easy way to start your local test , just execute  startgeth.bat (for Windows) or startgeth.sh (for Mac and Linux) at: https://github.com/Nethereum/Nethereum.Workbooks/tree/master/testchain/clique
+PS: Nethereum offers a quick and easy way to start your local test , just download the test chain matching your environment from <https://github.com/Nethereum/Testchains>

-Start the chain using startgeth.bat (Windows) or startgeth.sh (Mac/Linux).
-The chain is setup with the Proof of Authority consensus and will start the mining process inmediatly.
+Start a Geth chain (geth-clique-linux\\, geth-clique-windows\\ or geth-clique-mac\\) using **startgeth.bat** (Windows) or **startgeth.sh** (Mac/Linux).
+The chain is setup with the Proof of Authority consensus and will start the mining process immediately.

 ```csharp
  var mineResult = await web3.Miner.Start.SendRequestAsync(6);
 ```

 ### The transaction receipt
-Once we have started mining (or we know that are miners in the network) we can can attempt to retrieve the transaction receipt, we will need this as it contains our contract address.
+Once we have started mining (or when we know that there are miners in the network) we can can attempt to retrieve the transaction receipt, we will need this as it contains our contract address.

 The transaction might have not be mined yet, so when attempting to get the receipt it might return a null value, in this scenario we will continue trying until we get a not null result.